typotheque/text-shaping/document.md

 <!-- [FIGURE: Typical pure consonant, conjunct, and the interchangeable simplified form] -->

-Traditionally vowel killers are not used inside a phonetic syllable, but in order to write fewer conjuncts, the contemporary Hindi orthography allows a vowel killer to be used inside a syllable to mark a pure consonant when writing certain consonant clusters, and such written forms are largely interchangeable with the consoant clusters’ traditional conjunct forms.
+Traditionally vowel killers are not used inside a phonetic syllable, but in order to write fewer conjuncts, the contemporary Hindi orthography allows a vowel killer to be used inside a syllable to mark a pure consonant when writing certain consonant clusters, and such written forms are largely interchangeable with the consonant clusters’ traditional conjunct forms.

 This flexibility allows vowel killer characters, such as U+094D DEVANAGARI SIGN VIRAMA (_virama_), to contextually double as the conjoiner in the Unicode ISCII model.
 Such an encoding model largely leaves the decision of how to form a conjunct to a font’s discretion.